croz-ltd/nrich/nrich-security-csrf-api/README.md

 ## Overview

-Contains classes that represent the API (interfaces) for `nrich-security-csrf` library.
-The interfaces have default implementations provided in `nrich-security-csrf` library but users can provide their own implementations.
-Unless some overriding is required only classes from this library should be used directly, other configuration should be provided through property files.
+Contains classes that represent the API (interfaces) for `nrich-security-csrf` module.
+The interfaces have default implementations provided in `nrich-security-csrf` module but users can provide their own implementations.
+Unless some overriding is required only classes from this module should be used directly, other configuration should be provided through property files.